santiment/academy/src/docs/sansheets/pro-templates/index.md

 This template visualizes the [Mean Dollar Age](https://insights.santiment.net/read/%F0%9F%93%A2-mean-age-653/) of Bitcoin, Ethereum, and various ERC20 coins in comparison to one another.

 Developed by Santiment, Mean Dollar Age calculates the average age of all dollars invested in acquiring a particular coin.
-This metric identifies accumulation and sell cycles for any coin, and identifying dips in Mean Dollar Age can serve as a novel bullish indicator.
+This metric identifies accumulation and sell cycles for any coin, and dips in Mean Dollar Age can serve as a novel bullish indicator.

 ## Top Holders Template